Layers, pipes and patterns: detailing the concept of data stations as a foundational building block for federated data systems in healthcare

 Solution patterns to populate data stations

-Federation as system of systems
+Federation as a system of systems

-The fourth design challenge pertains to the need for having a ‘system of systems’ [28] in the federated health data system at large.
+The fourth design challenge pertains to the need for having a ‘system of systems’ [32] in the federated health data system at large.
 In real-world setting, secondary health data sharing will need to take into account the limited resources and expertise of smaller health care providers.
 In fact, the EHDS explicitly addresses this issue in article article 50 that exempts micro enterprises from the obligation to directly participate in the EHDS, but that each member state may opt to form so-called data intermediaries to act as a go-between (recital 59).
-Along a different dimension, we foresee a system of systems of various domain-specific federated networks that are loosely coupled, which poses design challenges in terms of autonomy (to what extend can each sub-network make independent choices), connectivity (how to connect sub-systems) and diversity.
+Along a different dimension, we foresee a system of systems of various regional or domain-specific federated networks that are loosely coupled, which poses design challenges in terms of autonomy (to what extend can each sub-network make independent choices), connectivity (how to connect sub-systems) and diversity.

 Outline